clalancette/pycdlib/docs/README.md

 iso.add_fp(StringIO.StringIO(foostr), len(foostr), '/FOO.;1', rr_name="foo")
 ```

 As in earlier examples, create a new file on the ISO from a string.
-Because this is a Rock Ridge ISO, we have to also supply the `rr_name` argument to the `add_fp` method.
+Because this is a Rock Ridge ISO, we have to also supply the `rr_name` argument to the [add_fp](pycdlib-api.html#PyCdlib-add_fp) method.
 Forgetting the `rr_name` argument on a Rock Ridge ISO is an error and PyCdlib will throw an exception.
 Note that it is called `rr_name`, and that the argument given is truly a name, not an absolute path.
 This is because Rock Ridge is an extension to the original ISO9660, and this alternate name will be stored alongside the original ISO data.

 ```
 iso.add_directory('/DIR1', rr_name="dir1")
 ```

 Create a new directory on the ISO.
-Again we must pass the `rr_name` argument to `add_directory`, for all of the same reasons and with the same restrictions as we saw above for `add_fp`.
+Again we must pass the `rr_name` argument to [add_directory](pycdlib-api.html#PyCdlib-add_directory), for all of the same reasons and with the same restrictions as we saw above for [add_fp](pycdlib-api.html#PyCdlib-add_fp).

 ```
 iso.write('new.iso')